 Prior to joining East End Food Institute, Kate built her career at Group for the East End, Southampton Hospital (now Stony Brook Southampton Hospital), and most recently at the Alan Alda Center for Communicating Science at Stony Brook University.
 To complement over a decade of experience, Ms. Fullam earned a Master of Nonprofit Administration in 2011.
 She is a founding member of the Good Ground Community Garden in Hampton Bays, where she resides.
 Her wide range of experience with local and regional issues related to environment, economy, science, and human health are now united toward the goal of creating a more sustainable and equitable local food system.

 A resident of Hampton Bays, New York, Bob's last position was as Vermont Commodity Operations Manager at Salvation Farms in Winooski, VT.
 There he handled the day-to-day arrival of surplus produce coming in from local farms, packed it and sent it on through Vermont's charitable food system.
 He also ran a workforce development program that helped trainees learn job skills in food processing and packaging systems.
 Before that Bob spent over seven years with Portland Fruit Tree Project in Portland, Oregon.
 Portland Fruit Tree Project's mission is to increase equitable access to healthful food and strengthen communities by empowering neighbors to share the harvest.
 As their Program Manager, Bob helped organize groups of volunteers to harvest and care for fruit trees all around the city.
-As East End Food Institute's Operations Manager he manages the daily operations of South Fork Kitchens, the Food-to-Pantry Program, as well as coordinating with our food production partners.
+As East End Food Institute's Operations Manager he manages the daily operations of South Fork Kitchens, the Farm to Community Program, as well as coordinating with the food producers who rent our kitchen space.